-This is the kind of islam we hope to practice here.
-We want to teach our kids a representative-of-God-on-Earth islam (See 2:30).
+This is the kind of islam I hope to practice here.
+I want to teach my kids a representative-of-God-on-Earth islam (See 2:30).
 There is no distinction between eating healthy, exercising, and our duties as a muslim.
 Why?
 Because it is God who gave us this

 “body on loan, from the time between [our] mom and some maggots.” – Ani Difranco, MY IQ

-To drive the point home, we’ll make things crystal clear.
-Eating healthy and buying ethically-sourced products are part of our faith.
-Working against large corporations who treat animals horribly or use factory farms is part of our faith.
+To drive the point home, I’ll make things crystal clear.
+Eating healthy and buying local, ethically-sourced products is part of my faith.
+Working against large corporations who treat animals horribly or use factory farms is part of my faith.
 Education?
-Part of our faith.
+Part of my faith.
 Fighting stereotypes and discrimination?
 Yup.
 We are supposed to be God’s vicegerents, we have a duty to take care of ourselves, the people on earth, the earth itself, and everything on it.
-By doing these things, we believe we are worshipping God, and nourishing our own souls in the process.
+By doing these things, I believe we are worshipping God, and nourishing our own souls in the process.
 This is the way to success,